TWA Flight 841 (1979): Investigation

-Several days after the incident, the aircraft was sufficiently repaired to be ferried to Kansas City for further repairs instead of being preserved for tests and in-depth analysis of components and systems in order to conclusively determine what happened; it returned to service in May 1979.
+The aircraft returned to service in May 1979.
 The flight crew would be questioned on three occasions during the course of the entire investigation: hours after landing in Detroit, on April 12, 1979, and on January 29, 1980.
 The investigators of the National Transportation Safety Board (NTSB) located the No. 7 slat missing from the leading edge of the right wing amongst other parts that had detached.
 They requested that Boeing, the manufacturer, inspect the remainder of the slat assembly, including a portion of the slat actuator cylinder (the motor that moves the slat and holds it in position).
 Boeing determined that the No. 7 slat had failed because the slats had been extended while the aircraft was flying at cruising speed.
 They also determined that it was "impossible" for the slat to extend without manipulating the controls.

 The TWA Flight 841 investigation would be at the time the lengthiest accident investigation in the NTSB's history.
 After eliminating all known sources of mechanical failure, the NTSB concluded in June 1981 in its final report, that the probable cause of the accident was the isolated extension of the No. 7 leading-edge slat from the flight crew manipulating the flap/slat controls in an inappropriate manner leading to an uncommanded roll to the right and the captain's untimely action.